cmhh/rbnz/README.md

 ]
 ```

-The service uses a single SQLite connection, though it would be easy enough to add some sort of connection pool, but is nevertheless reasonably fast.
+The service uses a single SQLite connection (though it would be easy enough to add some sort of connection pool) but is nevertheless reasonably fast.
 For example:

 ```bash
 $ siege -t 10s -c 4 "http://localhost:9001/rbnz/series?id=EXRT.MR41.NZB17"